Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 imitation learning combined with reinforcement learning can dramatically reduce the time the agent takes to solve the environment.
-For instance, on the [Pyramids environment](Learning-Environment-Examples.md#pyramids), using 6 episodes of demonstrations (recorded from a human player) can reduce training steps by more than 4 times.
+For instance, on the [Pyramids environment](Learning-Environment-Examples.md#pyramids), using 6 episodes of demonstrations can reduce training steps by more than 4 times.
 See PreTraining + GAIL + Curiosity + RL below.

 <p align="center">
   <img src="images/mlagents-ImitationAndRL.png"